 Philadelphia style ice cream is a great ice cream base for beginners.
 This is because Philadelphia style ice cream is made without eggs.
 Meaning, the ice cream doesn't necessarily have to be heated/cooked (because there are no eggs) before churning.

-Since eggs add in additional fat and color to the ice cream, Philadelphia style is usually lighter in both appearance and taste compared to custard ice cream.
+Since eggs add additional fat and color to the ice cream, Philadelphia style is usually lighter in both appearance and taste compared to custard ice cream.
 The absence of eggs also means recipe creators need to think through how to make Philadelphia style ice cream smooth and creamy.
 This can be achieved through stabilizers (like cornstarch or xanthan gum).

 This style works well in a couple of different ways.
 If you're making fruit-based ice cream, this style can keep things nice and light.
 Or, if you're adding in rich, dense mix-ins (like brownies or fudge) you could opt to contrast it with a lighter ice cream base like this.